Trails of Central Alberta

 Several communities in Central Alberta have developed trail systems and

-more are being planned.
-Many will be part of or linked to the Trans
+Many of these trails will be or are currently part of or linked to the Trans

-The largest and best known trail system is in the City of Red Deer,
+km is in the City of Red Deer,

 much of which is in Waskasoo Park.